protyushn1999/Youtube-Fampay/README.md

     -  For searching any particular video based on title or description - Make a GET request to (http://localhost:9000/search?q={query}).
 This is give all the videos matching the keyword.
     -  For getting all the videos saved in the database in a paginated response sorted in descending order ofpublished datetime - Make a GET request to (http://localhost:9000/paginated-videos?page={pageNum}&limit={Limit}) to get the particular page videos and corresponding data.
     -  For getting the video based on videoid - Make a GET request to (http://localhost:9000/video/:videoid).
 This will return the json data for the video and its corresponding youtube URL.
+    -  For getting all the videos - Make a GET request to (http:localhost:9000/all-videos).
+It will return all the videos along with count in JSON format.

     ### Testing the frontend